Kodular/Documentation/docs/components/layout/general/form.md

     |permission Name|`text`|

 Event to handle when the app user has granted a needed permission.
-This event is only run when permission is   granted in response to the AskForPermission method.
+This event is only run when permission isgranted in response to the AskForPermission method.

 ### Screen Orientation Changed